 Person re-identification in camera networks consists in matching observations of individuals across disjoint views in a network of surveillance cameras.

-In this project TeV developed a new single-shot re-identification module to be integrated in the video surveillance system able to propose hypothesis of re-identifications.
+In this project TeV developed a single-shot re-identification module and integrated it in the video surveillance system, in order to propose hypothesis of re-identifications.
 It is a supervised method to compute a scoring function that, when applied to a pair of images, provides a score expressing the likelihood that they depict the same individual.
-The method is characterized by:

 Using the implemented person detection and tracking modules we obtain multiple descriptors of the same person, therefore producing a more robust output in the re-identification task.